Diophantine equations in semiprimes: Proof of Theorem

 has a non-singular real solution in $(0,1)^{n}$, and the equation (\ref{eqn main 2}) has a non-singular solution in $( \mathbb{Z}_p^{\times})^n$ for every prime $p$.

-It is clear that these conditions are identical to the local conditions ($\star$) given in Section \ref{sec intro} when the polynomial in consideration is homogeneous.
+It is clear that these conditions are identical to the local conditions ($\star$) when the polynomial in consideration is homogeneous.
 We prove the following theorem. \begin{thm} Let $\delta \leq 1/2$.
-Suppose $f$ satisfies the local conditions \textnormal{($\star'$)} and
+Suppose that $f$ satisfies the local conditions \textnormal{($\star'$)} and

 Then we have